Showing posts with label David Crockett. Show all posts

 Today, we went to the James David Vaughn Museum located at the

-Visitor Center 31 Public Square Lawrenceburg, TN 38464.
+Visitor Center 31 Public Square Lawrenceburg, TN 38464

-Opened Monday-Friday 9:30-11AM and 1-3PM call to get an appointment (931)762-8991
+Opened Monday-Friday 9:30–11 A.M. and 1–3 P.M.
+Call to get an appointment (931)762-8991

-A Piano, Microphone and Worship and Service Hymns of James D. Vaughn
+A Piano, Microphone, and Worship and Service Hymns of James D. Vaughn

-Sheets of his music: Gospel Chime, Working on the Road, Hills of Tennessee, Jesus Forgives and Forgets, I Believe in the Lord, Jesus is All I Need, Talk it Over with Jesus, Love Lifted Me, My Loved One sare waiting on me, Heaven Must be my new home, and O what a blessing he is to me.
+Sheets of his music: Gospel Chime, Working on the Road, Hills of Tennessee, Jesus Forgives and Forgets, I Believe in the Lord, Jesus is All I Need, Talk it Over with Jesus, Love Lifted Me, My Loved One is waiting on me, Heaven Must be my new home, and O what a blessing he is to me.

 Vaughn School of Music

-David Crocket Log Cabin (Closed for Repairs)
+David Crockett Log Cabin (Closed for Repairs)

 Opened only